How to Use Fibonacci Retracement?

 • Go short (sell) on a retracement at a Fibonacci resistance level when the market is in a DOWNTREND.

-Finding Fibonacci Retracements
+How to Apply Fibonacci Retracements

-In order to find and apply Fibonacci levels to the chart, you’ll need to identify Swing High and Swing Low points.
+To find and apply Fibonacci levels to the chart, you’ll need to identify Swing High and Swing Low points.
 Don’t worry- the process isn’t too involved.
 All you need is a previous price level relative to a periodic high and low:

 • A Swing High is a candlestick with at least two lower highs on both the left and right of itself.